Skip to Content

 • USS Montpelier

-Compensation from a lawsuit, VA claim or another type of asbestos claim may help veterans pay for treatment and other expenses.
-Individuals can determine their eligibility by contacting a mesothelioma law firm.
-At these law firms, mesothelioma lawyers can help asbestos victims pursue the best legal option.
+Veterans can use compensation from a lawsuit, VA claim or other asbestos claims to help with treatment and other expenses.
+People can determine their eligibility by contacting a mesothelioma law firm.
+Lawyers at these law firms can help people understand their options.